Oldham Athletic Community Trust is a charitable organisation (charity number 1120894) which was established over 25 years ago.

 For 2016, we are delighted to be working alongside the Premier League to deliver the Primary Stars project, delivering world class provision across our community.
 As part of the primary school programme we offer schools a wide range of complimentary extras such as ground tours, junior tickets for pupils and visits from Oldham Athletic players.

 Our offer to secondary schools this year is bigger and better than ever.
-As we have for the past several years we continue to work with schools through the Premier League Women & Girls project (formerly the Female Football Development project, FFD) which sees OACT coaches delivering female only sessions in an effort to boost the number of females playing football regularly.
-We aim to work with local grassroot clubs to create pathways from these sessions into clubs to promote regular competitive opportunities for females.
+As we have for the past several years we continue to work with schools through the Premier League Women & Girls project (formerly the Female Football Development project, FFD) which sees OACT coaches delivering high quality female only sessions in an effort to boost the number of females playing football regularly.
+We aim to work with local grassroots clubs to create pathways from these sessions into clubs to promote regular competitive opportunities for females.

 Premier League Kicks